Sufyaan-Kazi/GCP_ObjectDetectionWithTensorFlow/README.md

 To change the object detection library (for speed and/or different acuracy), modify the matching line in startup-script.sh using the instructions here: https://cloud.google.com/solutions/creating-object-detection-application-tensorflow#change_the_inference_model

+To tidy up and remove GCP resources, run cleanup.sh